ashuvo25/Bangla_Application_LLM/README.md

 # Bangla_Application_LLM

-## BLADE: A Dataset for Bangla Application and Dialogue Generation in
+## BLADE: A Dataset for Bangla Application and Dialogue Generation in Large Language Models
 Large Language Models
 Large Language Models (LLMs) show strong potential, but their zero-shot performance for low-resource languages like Bangla is often limited.
 Achieving nuanced and accurate generation for specific tasks such as **formal application writing** and **dialogue generation** requires dedicated fine-tuning.